Introduction

 If an argument has a default value, not supplying that argument will make that arg take the default value.

-Here is all the formatters:
+Here are all the formatters:

 Number